Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Finding Uncertainty Sets for Boundedly Rational Agents

 \paragraph{Dominant Strategies.} A natural choice of $\uncertaintyset$ is to extend Stackelberg equilibria to a multi-follower setting and define $\uncertaintyset(\policy_0)$ as the set of best responses to $\policy_0$,

-However, this set is only non-empty when all agents have dominant strategies---a strong assumption that rarely holds when followers interact with one another, such as in mechanism design applications like auctions.
+However, this set is only non-empty when all agents have dominant strategies: a strong assumption that rarely holds when followers interact with one another.

-\paragraph{Stability-Based Equilibria.} Instead, we can define an uncertainty set over the stable outcomes that agents may converge to; this coincides with the uncertainty set in Equation \ref{eq:stack_br} when it is non-empty.
+\paragraph{Stability-Based Equilibria.} We can also define an uncertainty set $\uncertaintyset(\policy_0)$ as the stable equilibria that agents may converge to under our policy $\policy_0$.
+This coincides with Equation \ref{eq:stack_br} when it is non-empty.
+Formally, let

-where natural choices for $\equilibrium$ are mixed Nash equilibria (MNE) (which assume agents do not coordinate):
+where natural choices for $\equilibrium$ include mixed Nash equilibria (MNE) in which agents do not coordinate:

 or more general coarse-correlated equilibria (CCE):